 The balance of the area, including Deakin District, is provided with a domestic and stock supply, and water is sold for occasional irrigation on application.
-The amount of the compulsory charge for irrigation water allotted as a "right" is at present 7s. per acrefoot in the two districts-Tragowel Plains and Dingee-farthest removed from the sources of supply, and 6s. per acre-foot elsewhere.
+The amount of the compulsory charge for irrigation water allotted as a "right" is at present 7s. per acrefoot in the two districts-Tragowel Plains and Dingee-farthest removed from the sources of supply, 7s.
+6d. in special circumstances at Echuca North, and 6s. per acre-foot elsewhere.

 Following strong demands for the extension of existing districts and the provision of an irrigation supply for new areas, the Commission is having the eastern main channel enlarged for its whole length, and extended to command large areas of land north of Shepparton District, and to serve also the suitable lands commanded south of the Broken River.
-These works are so far advanced that water is being delivered to some of the latter lands, and a new Irrigation District, "South Shepparton," of 14,000 acres has been constituted, in which water rights will be allotted to one acre-foot of water to each four acres of irrigable land.
-The Waranga western main channel is being extended to the west side of the Loddon, to improve the supply to Boort District; and a new channel from the Waranga main channel near Tandarra, through Calivil, to the No. 1 main of Tragowel Plains district, is nearing completion.
-Satisfactory progress has been made with these works, which will have the effect of strengthening existing supplies, and of bringing large areas of new irrigable land under irrigation in the near future.
+These works are so far advanced that water is being delivered to some of the latter lands, and a new Irrigation District, "South Shepparton," of 14,000 acres has been constituted, in which water rights have been allotted of 1 acre foot of water to each 4 acres of irrigable land.
+The Waranga western main channel has been extended to the west side of the Loddon, to improve the supply to Boort District; and a new channel from the Waranga main channel near Tandarra, through Calivil, to the No. 1 main of Tragowel Plains district, was recently completed.
+These works will strengthen existing supplies, and bring large areas of new irrigable land under irrigation in the near future.